ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats/README.md

 `git clone ecamo19/physiolocal_responses_tropical_dry_forest_reproducible_stats`

-In your terminal (macOS or Linux) or your command prompt (windows) and set the working to the downloaded repository.
+In your terminal (macOS or Linux) or your command prompt (windows) set the working to the downloaded repository.

 For example, if you downloaded the repository to your Downloads folder, enter: